 A Short Tribute

-Hacham Yom Tov Algazi, son of Hacham Israel Yaakov Algazi, was born in Izmir, Turkey, in 1727.
+Hacham Yom Tov Algazi, son of Hacham Israel Yaakov Algazi, was born in 1727 in Izmir, Turkey.
 He immigrated to Jerusalem with his family in 1735, where his father was to subsequently officiate as Rishon LeZion (1756).
-Hacham Yom Tov Algazi learned Torah from his father, studied at the Beit Yaakov Ferara yeshiva with Hacham Yona Navon, author of Nechpa BeChesef, and in the Beit El kabbalist yeshiva with Hacham Shalom Shar'abi, known as the RASHASH.
+Hacham Yom Tov Algazi learned Torah from his father, and studied at the Beit Yaakov Ferara yeshiva with Hacham Yona Navon, author of Nechpa BeChesef, as well as in the Beit El kabbalist yeshiva with Hacham Shalom Shar'abi, known as the RaSHaSH.

 In 1758 he was already considered one of the sages of the Neve Shalom yeshiva in Jerusalem and belonged to the Ahavat Shalom Rabbinic Society, headed by Hacham Shalom Shar'abi.
 Hacham Yom Tov Algazi was appointed to the Great Rabbinic Court of Jerusalem and was one of the leaders of the city's Sephardi community.

-During their mission they discovered a manuscript by Nachmanides on Halacha concerning first-fruits, vows, bread and more, on which Hacham Yom Tov Algazi authored his work entitled Hilchot Yom Tov.
-They found additional manuscripts of prominent sages, including one of the book Yad Ramah, written on Tractate Bava Kama, first published thanks to them, in Salonica, 1790.
+During their mission they discovered a manuscript by Nachmanides on Halakha concerning first-fruits, vows, bread and more, on which Hacham Yom Tov Algazi authored his work entitled Hilkhot Yom Tov.
+They found additional manuscripts of prominent sages, including one of the book Yad Ramah, written on Tractate Bava Kama, which they were the first to publish, in Salonica, 1790.

 In 1776 he took on the post of Rishon LeZion, and in 1977, following the death of Hacham Shalom Shar'abi, was appointed head of the Beit El kabbalist yeshiva, a position he retained to the end of his days.